freekode/tp2intervals/README.md

 ### Strava features

 * Copy activities.
 It will export original file from Strava and uploads to Intervals.icu.
+Supports only recorded activities.

 ### Beta features